astronomer/docs/astro/log-in-to-astro.md

 Developing locally with the Astro CLI does not require an Astro account.
 This includes commands like `astro dev start` and `astro dev pytest`.
 If you want to use functionality specific to Astro, including managing users and [deploying code](deploy-code.md), you must first log in to Astro with the Astro CLI.

-Astronomer uses refresh tokens to make sure that you don’t need to log in to the Astro CLI every single time you run a command.
+Astronomer uses refresh tokens to make sure that you don’t need to log in to the Astro CLI every time you run a command.

 1. In the Astro CLI, run the following command: